Kaustav-JB/Emotion-Detect/README.md

 # **Real-Time Emotion Detection using FER2013**
 This project implements real-time emotion detection using a Convolutional Neural Network (CNN) trained on the FER2013 dataset.
 It utilizes OpenCV for face detection and TensorFlow/Keras for emotion classification.
+*_Frontend is under development._

 ## 📌 Features
 ### ✔️ Trained on FER2013 dataset (7 emotion classes: Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral)